bors-ng/bors-ng/CODE_OF_CONDUCT.md

 further defined and clarified by project maintainers.

-Examples of project spaces include all repositories in the bors-ng GitHub organization, the `#bors` channel on the Mozilla IRC network, the blog, and any bors meetup.
+Examples of project spaces include all repositories in the bors-ng GitHub organization, the https://forum.bors.tech/ community site, the blog, and any bors meetup.

 CONNECTING A GITHUB REPOSITORY TO THE PUBLIC BORS-NG INSTANCE DOES NOT MAKE IT